awslabs/aws-c-s3/README.md

 **Default Behavior**: If neither is set (config is 0 and environment variable is not set), the client sets a default memory limit based on the target throughput.

 **Notes**:
+* The limit applies per client.
+If multiple clients created, limit will apply to each separately.
 * The environment variable value must be a valid positive integer representing gigabytes (GiB).
 * The value is converted from GiB to bytes internally (1 GiB = 1024³ bytes).
 * Invalid values or overflow conditions will cause client creation to fail with `AWS_ERROR_INVALID_ARGUMENT`.